 The Miracle of the Archangel Michael at Chonae (IV cent.) took place on this wise.
 A man in Laodicia had a daughter who could not speak.
 The commander of the heavenly hosts (that’s Michael for those just tuning in) appeared to him in a dream, and told him to have her drink from a certain spring.
 She did, and began to speak.
 Overjoyed and grateful, the whole family were baptized, and a church dedicated to Michael was built on the spot.

 Magnus was a student of St. Gall (who passes away before our story opens), and was invited by a certain priest named Tozzo to come to Allgäu (bottom of modern Bavaria) and reestablish Christianity after the Christian Franconians had taken back the area from the pagan Allemani.
 Magnus betook himself to the town of Kempten, which had been abandoned because of a tribe of fierce serpents, the fiercest of which (and thus their leader) was named Boas.
-(Some sources interpret “serpent” as “snake” and some as “dragon” but we’re going with “dragon” because that’s cooler.)
+(Some sources interpret “serpent” as “snake” and some as “dragon.”
+We’re going with “dragon” because that’s cooler.)
 Seeing the vile worm, Magnus crossed himself, grabbed a cross and Gall’s staff, and advanced toward its lair, ordering the beast to lie still.
 Believing the dragon to be possessed by a demon, he ordered it to come out, but before it had a chance, he smashed the dragon’s head in with his staff.
 Seeing their leader was dead, the other dragons fled the vicinity, and good Christians were able to move back into town and rebuild the church.
 And there was much rejoicing.

 Next Magnus came to Füssen, which had an even bigger and badder dragon.
-Magus took pitch and tar in his one hand, and a piece of holy bread in his other hand, and Gall’s staff in his other other hand, and a cross in his fourth hand (the logistics here are sketchy), and went to face the beast.
+Magus took pitch and tar in his one hand, and a piece of holy bread in his other hand, and Gall’s staff in his other other hand, and a cross in his fourth hand (the logistics here are sketchy), and went forth to face the beast.
 He ate the holy bread, and when the monster rushed at him with open mouth, he threw in the pitch and tar, which instantly caught fire and cooked the dragon from the inside out.
 Magnus built a monastery on the spot, but the current Benedictine monastery of Füssen, which he also founded, was sited somewhere else.
 At any rate, he worked miracles all over the area, re-converting the deconverted Christians back to the Christian faith that they had been converted out of by the pagans, after they had been converted from paganism to Christianity.
 (Got it?)

-He is the patron saint “against caterpillars.”
+Somewhat anticlimactically, he is the patron saint “against caterpillars.”